MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/03-develop-data-api-azure-sql-database.md

 1. Select **Review + create** and then **Create**.
 1. Once it's deployed, go to the resource.
-1. Select the **Visit your site** button, you should see a simple web page with the message **Vanilla JavaScript App**.
+1. Select the **View app in browser** button, you should see a simple web page with a welcome message.
 You can close this tab.

 ## Add Data API Builder configuration file